rust-lang/rust/doc/tutorial.md

 let monster_size: int = 50;
 ~~~~

-Local variables may shadow earlier declarations, as in the previous
+Local variables may shadow earlier declarations, as in the previous example:
-example in which `monster_size` is first declared as a `float`
+`monster_size` was first declared as a `float`, and then then a second
-then a second `monster_size` is declared as an int.
-If you were to actually
+`monster_size` was declared as an int.
+If you were to actually compile this
-compile this example though, the compiler will see that the second
+example, though, the compiler will determine that the second `monster_size` is
-`monster_size` is unused, assume that you have made a mistake, and issue
+unused and issue a warning (because this situation is likely to indicate a
-a warning.
+programmer error).
 For occasions where unused variables are intentional, their
-name may be prefixed with an underscore to silence the warning, like
+name may be prefixed with an underscore to silence the warning, like `let
-`let _monster_size = 50;`.
+_monster_size = 50;`.

 Rust identifiers follow the same rules as C; they start with an alphabetic
 character or an underscore, and after that may contain any sequence of